BCDevOps/platform-services/apps/rocketchat/readme.md

 * database
 * replica name

-### Image Stream
+### Images

-An ImageStream is created for the Rocket Chat docker image.
-The Rocket Chat deploymentConfig points to this ImageStream and watches for changes, if an image update is available the application will do a rolling re-deploy.
-The ImageStream points to the Docker Hub Rocket Chat image.
+The Rocket Chat image is pointing at a specific tag on docker hub.
+The MongoDB image is pointing at the internal MongoDB image that ships with OpenShift using the `latest` tag.

 ### Storage